-Homemade fig jam without pectin: sweet and succulent.
+Homemade fresh fig jam without pectin the way it's made along the Adriatic coast: sweet and succulent.
 A perfect pairing with toast, prosciutto and cheeses.
 Equally elegant on a charcuterie board as it is on a warm slice of bread.

 We used figs, lemon and sugar.
 Not much more.
 What we got is one decadent preserve.
 Minimalistic and immaculate homemade fig jam without pectin.